ISISNeutronMuon/MDANSE/Doc/pages/gui.rst

 plugin appears for trajectories, results, or both.

 All the options in above are just headings.
-To get to the actual plugins, click on the ‘plus' buttons next to the text to unhide the options.
+To get to the actual plugins, click on the 'plus' buttons next to the text to unhide the options.
 If there is no such button next to a text, that means that that is a plugin and can be launched by double-clicking on the text.